workflow4metabolomics/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 > The study utilized a **freshwater strain** of Ectocarpus and a **marine strain** for comparative analysis.
 The algae were cultured in media with varying salinities, prepared by diluting natural seawater or adding NaCl.
 The algae were acclimated to these conditions before extraction.
 >
 > The 6 samples used in this training were analysed by GC-MS (low resolution instrument).
-A marine strains raised in sea water media (2 replicats) and a Fresh Water strains raised either in 5 or 100% sea water media (2 replicats each).
+A marine strains raised in sea water media (2 replicats) and a freshwater strains raised either in 5 or 100% sea water media (2 replicats each).
 [Link](https://zenodo.org/record/3631074/)
 >
 {: .details}